 - Digital fashion stands for the use of digital technologies in the fashion domain.
 At IDT4C different facets of digital fashion are studied: from the evaluation of online communication strategies used by the fashion brands, to the understanding of the technological use in the marketing activities, to the assessment of requested competences and skills.

 - Networked photography, online communication, digital (visual) culture, ethics for the digital age, and creative and visual research methods.

 - Study of software tools and technologies for supporting the communication and the interaction among human beings: semantic web, web services, e-commerce, e-government, and so on.

-ITC offers the following core courses in the BSc in Communication Sciences:
+IDT4C offers the following core courses in the BSc in Communication Sciences:

 - Information and Communication Technologies